liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/db2-iseries.md

 !!! note
     This database is supported **at or below the Contributed level**.
 Functionality may be limited.
 Databases at the Contributed level are not supported by the Liquibase support team.
 Best-effort support is provided through our community forums.

-    For more information about the verification levels, see [Database Verification and Support](https://www.liquibase.com/supported-databases/verification-levels).

 If you have an update to these instructions, submit feedback so we can improve the page.

 ## Supported database versions